konigin144/TCP_TicTacToe/README.md

 **Lab4** - client application with Windows Forms

 C# with .NET Framework 4.7.2.
 Json.NET is required.
-Users can connect to the server with PuTTy.
+Lab1 - Lab3: Users can connect to the server with PuTTy.
+Lab4 - Lab5: Client application is recommended to the connection to the server.